Hong Kong widens COVID-19 vaccine scheme to under 30s

 The slow take-up of vaccines in Hong Kong has been driven by dwindling confidence in China's Sinovac vaccine and fears of adverse reactions.

-The city began vaccinating residents with doses from Sinovac in February and started offering a vaccine developed by BioNTech in March.
+The city began vaccinating residents with doses from Sinovac (SVA.O) in February and started offering a vaccine developed by BioNTech (22UAy.DE) in March.

 Residents can choose which vaccine they take with the BioNTech shot seeing far greater demand.
 On a daily basis, two to three times more people booked inoculation with the BioNTech shot than with the Sinovac one, according to government figures.